webdestroya/elasticsearch-snapshot/README.md

 * `ELASTICSEARCH_URL` *(default: `http://elasticsearch-9200.service.consul:9200`)*
   * The URL to reach your Elasticsearch server.
   * **NOTE**: This must be the **entire** hostname or IP.
 Hostnames that expect a search domain to be added will not work.
+* `ESS_ABORT_IF_EMPTY` *(default: true)*
+  * This will abort the snapshot process if there are no indices on the server.
+  * This is useful if you just bootstrapped a cluster, and want to restore before doing any backups.
+The repository will still be created, but no snapshots will be created until there are indices on the server.
 * `ESS_CREATE_IF_MISSING` *(defaut: false)*
   * If this is `true` and the snapshot repository does not exist, then attempt to create it.
 See the [Repository Auto-Creation](#repository-auto-creation) section for more information.
 * `ESS_MAX_SNAPSHOTS` *(defaut: 0)*